BlueBrain/cyme/README.md

 The serial test unroll 4 fails, again for the division.
 It is very wierd as the operator /= call the system division and not Newton-Raphson

+Elease 1.6.0
+- More support of inequalities for SSE/AVX backend
+- Support masking for inequalities for SSE/aVX backend
+- Better compatibility with Intel compiler
+- Implementation of power(x,y) (node in the DAG + backend), all backends
+- Minor fixes
+- Swap boost by c++11

 Release 1.5.0
 - Merge rvec and wvec into vec
 - fix bugs in the exponential all backends